Mr-Io/c-language-solutions/README.rst

 **This is a comprehensive solution guide for the exercises of the classic book**
 `The C Programming Language - 2nd Edition <https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628>`_,
-**usually referred to as K&R.**
+**usually referred to as K&R**.

-Even though the last edition of K&R (2nd edition) was published on 1988, it is still condidered today, by many, the very best single book on C, both for learning, and for reference.
+Even though the last edition of K&R (2nd edition) was published in 1988, it is still condidered today, by many, the very best single book on C, both for learning, and for reference.

 The authors *Brian W. Kernighan* and *Dennis M. Ritchie* not only presented C in an elegant and pragmatic style, but also